ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/parametric_sweep_vel.rst

 ``get_max_displacement``
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Use the functions defined above to:
+Use the previously defined functions to:

 - Modify the Fluent input file to apply the provided ``inlet_velocity`` setting.
 - Run the coupled analysis based on that setting.